MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 5. Click **Import**, then click **Browse**.
 Browse and select **DataImport_managed.zip** from your Desktop, and then press **Next**.

-> **Important:** You may receive the following message:
+> You may receive the following message:
 >
 >There are missing dependencies.
-Install the following solutions before installing this one: "&lt;solution name&gt;".
+Install the following solutions before installing this one...
 >
 >That message indicates that either the data model is not complete, the publisher prefix is not **bc**, or the **Building** and **Visit** entity names differ from the names listed in the steps above.